porres/pd-else/README.md

 ### Version: 1.0-0 RC-13 (release candidate #13) With Live Electronics Tutorial.

-### Unreleased
+### Released March 26th 2025

-Copyright © 2017-2024 Alexandre Torres Porres and others
+Copyright © 2017-2025 Alexandre Torres Porres and others

 This work is free.
 You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want To Public License, Version 2, as published by Sam Hocevar.
 See License.txt <https://github.com/porres/pd-else/blob/master/License.txt> and <http://www.wtfpl.net/> for more details